 As a teenager, Verdi had read the book following its initial publication and came to view it as serving two complementary and ideal uses of art for social ends - not only did it transcend politics to rally people by appealing to their collective roots, but its popularity served as a cultural emissary to attract the world's attention and admiration.
 When he finally met Manzoni in 1868, Verdi revered him as a saint.

 Although Manzoni's death in his 89th year was hardly unexpected, Verdi was deeply grieved.
 The next day he wrote to his publisher Ricordi that although he wouldn't attend the funeral, "I will come in a little while to visit his tomb, alone and without being seen, and perhaps (after further meditation and after having gauged my strength) to suggest something to honor his memory."
 The next week Verdi made his pilgrimage, condemned the many published tributes as superficial and resolved to write a requiem, but this time without the political snags and bickering that had thwarted his Rossini project.
 His proposal – to write the entire mass himself if Milan would fund its first performance.
-Despite opposition from the city council which already had funded a lavish funeral, the mayor accepted, the San Marco church in Venice was selected as the venue for its acoustics, the convention of using a priest to recite liturgy between musical numbers was bypassed, and the Archbishop gave special permission to use female performers on condition that they be veiled, dressed in black and hidden behind a grating.
+Despite opposition from the city council which already had funded a lavish funeral, the mayor accepted, the San Marco church was selected as the venue for its acoustics, the convention of using a priest to recite liturgy between musical numbers was bypassed, and the Archbishop gave special permission to use female performers on condition that they be veiled, dressed in black and hidden behind a grating.
 Verdi's project was officially titled Messa da Requiem per l'anniversario della morte de Manzoni, 22 Maggio 1874 ("Requiem mass for the anniversary of Manzoni's death, May 22, 1874").

 The resulting work was indeed as dramatic as any Verdi opera.
 George Marek calls it "a prayer for peace by a man who had devoted his music to conflict."
 As George Martin has noted, it is suffused with Verdi's personal doubts as to the efficacy of prayer, a concern perhaps heightened by his advancing age and fear of what lay ahead.
 Indeed, the Requiem's very strength lies in its exploration of Verdi's ambivalent views toward religion, given reign through the unparalleled sense of theatre he had developed.